Chubek/chubek.github.io_old/_posts/2021-09-21-journey-of-making-swb.markdown

 categories: interesting
 ---

-Ok so, get this.
-I'm single!
-And have been all my life, except for a very brief window at 20.
-I always wondered "Why?
-Chera?
-Porquoi?" --- the answer is, I'm ugly, I'm not that smart, and I'm fat and I have the personality of a wet rag.
-I'm also bipolar and diabetic.
-No girl wants in this mess.

-I wanted to affirm my suspicions.
+I wanted people to predict whether they'll find love.
 So what I did was I went to Kaggle, downloaded OkCupid profiles dataset, and got busy.

 You can view the model deployed here ---> [Will Sh3 B33](https://willsh3b33.xyz)